orbatschow/kubepost/docs/getting-started.md

     - name: postgres_fdw
 ```

-This resource will cause kubepost to search for an instance with label `kubepost` within all namespaces,
+This resource will cause kubepost to search for a connection with label `default` within all namespaces,
 that have an assigned label `default`.
-For all matching instances it will grab the connection details, connect
+For all matching connections it will grab the connection details, connect
 to the `postgres` database and create the database and extensions.

 A more detailed specification of the `Database` resource can be found within the [database](database.md) documentation.